 Prescribed forms for use in applying for admission may be procured from the Registrar.
-Applications of candidates for the Bachelor of Laws degree must be accompanied by two transcripts of one's undergraduate record if one does not have an undergraduate degree, or by two copies of a certificate of graduation.
+Applications of candidates for the Bachelor of Laws degree must be accompanied by two transcripts of one's undergraduate record if one does not have an undergraduate degree.
+If one has an undergraduate degree, then one copy of the undergraduate transcript and one certificate of graduation are required.
 No application will be acted upon by the Committee on Admissions unless accompanied by the matriculation fee.
 Applications for admission to the Graduate Division must be accompanied by a certificate of graduation from an approved law school.